Unit | Biostatistics

 The unit is also heavily engaged in teaching Statistics and Epidemiology to medical undergraduates, MSc students and PhD students, both in curricular courses of the University of Basel and in external courses.
 The Unit is involved in Swiss Master of Public Health Programme, European Course in Tropical Epidemiology and Postgraduate Programme for University Professionals in Insurance Medicine.

-Statistics and epidemiology teaching is provided within the programs of the University of Basel.
-Within this program we organise the following courses:
+Statistics and epidemiology teaching is provided within the programmes of the University of Basel.
+Within this programme we organise the following courses: